credo-ai/credoai_lens/docs/index.rst

 you sensible defaults without placing unnecessary restrictions.
 The `lens customization` tutorial goes through these aspects.

-Credo AI Governance Platform
+Credo AI Governance App
 ----------------------------
 Assessment is important, but it's not the end all of Responsible AI development!
-`Credo AI's <https://www.credo.ai/>`_ governance platform provides the other aspects needed for effective AI governance including: support for multi-stakeholder alignment, policy packs for different areas of responsible AI development and compliance needs, and continuous translation of all evidence (including assessment result!) into a risk perspective.
+`Credo AI's <https://www.credo.ai/>`_ Governance App provides the other aspects needed for effective AI governance including: support for multi-stakeholder alignment, policy packs for different areas of responsible AI development and compliance needs, and continuous translation of all evidence (including assessment result!) into a risk perspective.

-This platform is independent from using Lens for assessments.
-You can use *any* method to assess your AI artifacts and upload the results to the Governance Platform smoothly.
+This app is independent from using Lens for assessments.
+You can use *any* method to assess your AI artifacts and upload the results to the Governance App smoothly.
 Check out the `integration demo <https://credoai-lens.readthedocs.io/en/latest/notebooks/integration_demo.html>`_ to see how that is done.